THE SPANISH FORK TREATY

 Compiled and edited by Charles J. Kappler.
 Washington : Government Printing Office, 1941.

+The treaty took five days to negotiate.
 The following are the words of Timpanogos leaders expressing how they felt about signing treaties.
 The year was 1865.
-They were discussing the Spanish Fork Treaty.
+They were discussing if they should sign the Spanish Fork Treaty.

 We know these Chiefs to be Timpanogos from vital records provided by the Timpanogos Nation: